juntyr/compression-safeguards/README.md

     All elements always meet their guarantees and are thus always safe.
 This truth-combinator can be used, with care, with other logical combinators.

+- `select` (logical select / switch case):

+    For each element, the guarantees of the pointwise selected safeguard are upheld.
+This combinator allows selecting between several safeguards with per-element granularity.
+It can be used to describe simple regions of interest where different safeguards, e.g. with different error bounds, are applied to different parts of the data.
+At the moment, only pointwise and stencil safeguards and combinations thereof can be combined by this select-combinator.

 ## Installation